-Belfast Harbour has been the primary corporate sponsor for both Culture Night Belfast 2015 and Culture Night Belfast 2016.
-Culture Night is Belfast’s biggest and boldest cultural celebration, with 200+ events, 100+ venues and over 50,000 people in the Cathedral Quarter and beyond.
+Belfast Harbour has been the primary corporate sponsor for Culture Night Belfast 2015, Culture Night Belfast 2016 and Culture Night Belfast 2017.
+Culture Night is Belfast’s biggest and boldest cultural celebration, with 300+ events, 100+ venues and over 100,000 people in the Cathedral Quarter and this year even further.

 As part of the sponsorship package Culture Night Belfast 2015 included a new element, the CNB Almanac, an initiative to give Belfast’s citizens a platform to discuss their aspirations for the city.
 Based on the themes of The Arts, Environment and Young People the Almanac aimed to prompt a public debate about how Belfast needs to plan for the future.
 The Almanac sessions were held in the Belfast Harbour Office.